K-12 SCHOOL PARTNERSHIP OPPORTUNITIES

 Math, Science & Computing Academic Competitions

 The University of Scranton Kane Competition is a hands-on competition among local high schools intended to encourage talented high school students to pursue careers in physics and engineering and also serves as preparation for Advanced Placement tests.
 The Competition is held annually in the early spring.
-Save the date - April 11, 2013.
-Contact Declan Mulhall, Ph.D., in the Department of Physics and Electrical Engineering at email@example.com or 570-941-6296.
+Save the date - April 3, 2014.
+Contact the Physics Department at 570-941-7509.

 The Neuroscience Program at The University of Scranton, together with the Scranton Neuroscience Society and Northeast Pennsylvania Area Health Education Center, hosts an annual “Brain Bee” for area school students every spring.
-The 2013 brain bee will be held on Feb.
-9 at 1 p.m.
 For more information visit the Brain Bee website or contact Dr. Robert Waldeck at 570-941-4324.

 Computer Programming Contest

 The University of Scranton’s Computing Sciences Department hosts an annual Computer Programming Contest every spring.
 The competition lasts four hours, during which each team tries to solve six computer programming problems using any of a number of programming languages.
 The greater the number of problems a team solves, the higher its ranking in the final standings.
-For information about the Computer Programming Contest, contact Robert McCloskey, Ph.D., assistant professor of computing sciences, at email@example.com or 941-7774.
+Save the date - March 28, 2014.
+For information about the Computer Programming Contest, call 570-941-4221.

 Stock Market Game